-SPA 210 ADVANCED SPANISH GRAMMAR AND COMPOSITION I
+ADVANCED SPANISH GRAMMAR AND SPA 210 COMPOSITION I

-This advanced level course emphasizes the proper use of Spanish grammar.
+Grade or P/NP option This advanced level course emphasizes the proper use of Spanish grammar.
 Students will improve their ability to write clear paragraphs and compositions.
 Emphasis will be placed on the use of Spanish verb tenses.
 Oral communication is at the intermediate to advanced levels.
 An appreciation of Spanish-speaking cultures is presented by means of readings, presentations, literature, and composition themes.
 The course is conducted primarily in Spanish.

-SPA 211 ADVANCED SPANISH GRAMMAR AND COMPOSITION II
+ADVANCED SPANISH GRAMMAR AND SPA 211 COMPOSITION II

 This course is a continuation of SPA 210.
 It continues to emphasize the proper use of Spanish grammar with oral communication at the intermediate to advanced levels.
 Students will improve their ability to write clear paragraphs and compositions.
 An appreciation of Spanish- speaking cultures is presented by means of readings, presentations, literature, and composition themes.
 The course is conducted primarily in Spanish.
-Transfers to CSU, UC